Royal Norwegian Navy: Future vessels

 The Coast Guard is replacing its existing Nordkapp-class vessels with significantly larger ice-capable ships, each displacing just under 10,000 tonnes.
-The three new Jan Mayen-class ships will be armed with a 57mm main gun and be capable of operating up to two medium-sized helicopters.
+The three new Jan Mayen-class ships are armed with a 57mm main gun and are capable of operating up to two medium-sized helicopters.
 The ships have an overall length of 446 feet with a beam of 72 feet and a draft of 20 feet.
-The maximum speed will be 22 knots with more than 60 days endurance and the complement will be up to 100 people.
+The maximum speed is 22 knots with more than 60 days endurance and the complement is up to 100 people.
 The first ship, KV Jan Mayen, was launched by the Vard Tulcea shipyard in Romania in 2021 and towed to the Vard Langsten shipyard in Tomrefjord for completion.
 She was christened in November 2022, having started builder's sea trials in October.
-Delivery was anticipated in early 2023.
-The second ship of the class, KV Bjørnøya, was transferred to Norway for her final fit out at the Vard Langsten yard in February/March 2022 followed by the third and final ship, KV Hopen, in January 2023.
+The ship was delivered in early 2023.
+The second ship of the class, KV Bjørnøya, was transferred to Norway for her final fit out at the Vard Langsten yard in February/March 2022 and was delivered in November 2023.
+The third and final ship of the class, KV Hopen, was transferred to Norway for her final fit out in January 2023.

 In early 2023 it was announced that the Navy was seeking a new class of coastal Ranger commando vessels to replace the CB90-class vessels.
 To be procured under Project P6380, the vessels are to have a top speed of 45 knots, stay at sea for up to a week and hold a crew of up to six personnel along with a coastal ranger platoon, its equipment or, alternatively, a UAV under 150kg for day/night operations.
 Deliveries are envisaged between 2026 and 2028.
+Two Special Forces Combatant Craft Medium (CCM) vessels are also to be procured from US shipbuilder ReconCraft.

+From 2024, the Navy will begin to procure a new mine countermeasures capability based on autonomous systems.
+As part of the development of this capability, two "motherships" for autonomous systems will be acquired.